yousifh3067/get-drafted-to-the-nba/events/NBA.md

 # NBA
 ---

 Congrats!!!!!
-You worked hard and made it into he NBA :)
+You worked hard and made it into NBA :)

 [Reset Life](alarm.md)